 Camping Safely With Your Pet

-Camping with your pet can be a fun and rewarding experience for both you and your beloved furry friend.
+Camping with your pet can be a fun and rewarding experience for both owner and furry friend.
 Certain safety precautions should be observed to be sure a fun time does not turn into an emergency situation.
 Follow these guidelines to ensure a safe and enjoyable time for all.

-Make sure your pet is up to date on all vaccinations, especially rabies.
+Make sure your pet is up to date on all vaccinations and especially the rabies vaccination.
 There is a chance your pet could come into contact with wildlife.

-Animals should wear up to date ID tags with name, address and phone number clearly visible.
+Animals should wear up to date ID tags with name, address and phone number clearly visible.?
 If possible, let a ranger know where you will be camping and keep a picture of your pet with you in case he goes missing.
-Keeping your pet on a leash at all times will help keep him from getting lost.
+Keeping your pet leashed at all times will help keep him from getting lost.

 Always bring clean drinking water for your pets.
-Although there may be a water source nearby your campsite, these streams and rivers are often contaminated.
-Additionally, some natural water sources could contain parasites that might be harmful to your pet.
+Although there may be a water source nearby your campsite, they are often contaminated.
+Some natural water sources could contain parasites that might be harmful to your pet.

 Never leave your pet alone in a tent or vehicle.
-Temperatures, especially in Florida, can quickly rise in enclosed spaces.
+Temperatures, especially in Florida, can quickly rise in an enclosed space.

-Be sure to seal your pet's food in a critter-proof container.
-This should be something that could keep everything from bugs to bears out.
+Be sure to seal your pet?s food in a critter proof container.
+This means everything from bugs to bears.
 And always bring a little extra food in case of emergency.